juruen/rmapi/docs/create-release.md

 This script changes a few files to update  the new version.
 It also creates the corresponding tag and outputs the two `git` commands that need to be executed.

+This scripts needs `gnu-sed` if you are running it from OSX.

 Once those two commands are run, you should see a new workflow triggered in the `Actions` tab, and eventually, the new release should show up in the `releases` sections  with its corresponding assests.